 Instead, create a series of messages, with each focused on a specific aspect of the promotion.
 Add a call-to-action and you’ve got it!

 Mix 100.3’s $10,000 Secret Sound is on.
 What is this sound? (play sound).
 Think you know?
 It’s worth Ten Grand.
 Listen to win at 11:15…and get the details at www.MixSecretSound.com.

-See what this promo does?
-All that matters is getting the listener to the next tune-in occasion.
+In the first, all that matters is getting the listener to the next tune-in occasion.
 This is much more powerful than a list of all the times to listen.
-And, for those that want to know more, you’ve provided a way to get it.
-By the way, stations should get more unique url’s for promotions.
-It sounds bigger and is far easier for the audience to remember.
-You can always redirect them to the landing page on your website.
+For those that want more, there’s a way to get it.

 The next time to listen.